tomwayson/react-arcgis-hub/README.md

 The default translations for this libary are distributed with the built code.

 See how the [Example app loads the translations from this library and configures react-intl](./example/src/AppWrapper.js).

+## Limitations

+Because this library does not bundle or depend on any React implementation of interactive Bootstrap components ([react-bootstrap], [reactstrap], etc), the library's components can **not** contain those Bootstrap components.
+This works fine for modals, tabs, and collapses because the library component can be just contents that go in the container.
+However, it is a significant limitation to not be able to use others like tooltips, drop downs, and button groups in the library.
+Supporting use in Ember makes this constraint more acute.

+Similarly, I've chosen not to bundle react-intl with the react-arcgis-hub components and instead am expecting the consuming app to pass an `intl` prop to each component.
+This is largely in order to support using these components [in Ember](#in-ember).
+This works because react-intl and ember-intl share underlying libraries and browser primitives and have very similar APIs.
+However, this means that react-arcgis-hub components cannot use react-intl's convenience components like `<FormattedDate>`, etc and must instead use the functions exposed by `this.props.intl` and/or a [few utility functions](./src/utils/index.ts) that handle a couple of differences in the APIs exposed by ember-intl.

 ## Development